dishanksonwani/ETL-Pipeline/README.md

 # ETL-Pipeline
-A ETL pipeline demonstrating of a retail chain.
+A ETL pipeline demonstration of a retail chain data.